Everyone has limitations. I certainly do. How do you compensate for them?

 In dialogue?
 Learn from others: look further!

 Physicist David Bohm, and I too, indicate that the technique of dialogue can compensate for your own limitations of knowledge, experiences, insights.
 You actively look for different, new perspectives to improve, sharpen or even reject your own point of view.
 I prefer to call a standpoint an ‘expression of temporary and limited insight’.
 A standpoint is a point on which you stand, an immovable position, reinforcing behaviours such as the ones mentioned above.
 In science, the opposite of this is called Active Open-Minded Thinking: looking for reasons not to be right.
 CircleLytics Dialogue has been developed to ensure that the diversity of everyone’s thinking is immediately available to you.
 According to our vision, new knowledge, insights and ideas must be gained, learned from and used in a fast, safe and accessible way.
 In dialogue, you actively renew your temporary insight.
 CircleLytics can be used for this purpose.
-For group sizes of up to 100,000, for every conceivable subject, for hours or days, and sometimes weeks.
+For group sizes of up to 100,000s, for every conceivable subject, for hours or days, and sometimes weeks.
 Open-ended questions are essential, and the second step.
 Because the first step is to be open to renewing your own opinions, assumptions, beliefs and standpoints.
+Already in 1995, Kotter (Harvard) explained that research shows that the more people get involved in transformation, the better the outcome.

 By the way, Bohm suggests a minimum group of 20 people (for physical meetings; he lived before the internet emerged), because with a smaller number you would know each other too well, you wouldn’t be surprised, and therefore stay within your comfort zone.
 You do make your decisions within a few hours of such a meeting, and you think that is because you keep the group small and the lines of communication and interaction limited.
 Clear and … limited.
 But … limiting.
 Bohm says: “these decisions by such a small group are risky and simply not the best ones”.
 You also do not build support outside the small group and that can cost you dear.
 After all, these are times when employee engagement and inclusion are paramount.
 The picture here shows the richness of connections when you involve multiple people: you gain a multifold of interaction and enrich dialogue, hence insights.
 Organizations such as Philips, Unilever, the National Police, the Ministry of Public Health and Welfare, RIVM, Landal GreenParks do this with 100 to 10,000 people at a time.
 But also with smaller groups, from 10 to 100, for brainstorm sessions, preparation of offsites, top 100 meetings, Works Council meetings.
 CircleLytics uses its algorithms to recognize differing opinions and confront the participants with these differing, anonymous opinions.
 This leads them to new and better thoughts.
 And those thoughts are bundled and delivered as a result in real time.
 The more people, the richer and more diverse the insights, and the more interactions.
 You could be ready in a few days (prior to your meeting) using the technology of CircleLytics Dialogue.
 Or sometimes a few weeks and – if it’s urgent – in hours.